-A soldier has decided to use a PODS container for his PCS move instead of going with military movers.
+A military servicewoman has decided to use a PODS container for her PCS move instead of going with military movers.

 Military Moving

 PODS is proud to serve the men and women who serve our country.
-Active, Retired, and Veteran members of the military receive a PODS military discount up to 25%.* For PPM/DITY moves or storage during deployments, call 866-556-9574.
+Active, retired, and veteran members of the military receive a PODS military discount.
+For PPM/DITY moves or storage during deployments, call 866-556-9574.

 Q: How do I prepare for a military mover?